jobrouter/php-rest-client/docs/usage.rst

 :aspect:`data`

    The third parameter is optional.
-This is an array which can has one of two
+This is an array which holds the data to be send along with the request.
-   keys: :php:`json` for requests with the content type ``application/json`` and :php:`multipart` for the content type ``multipart/form-data``.
-In the sections above we will see how the array will be populated.

 .. _usage.examples: